PRO If you're a SketchUp Pro user, you can import or export CAD files, which use the

 - (Optional) You can also drag & drop a file from an Explorer or Finder window directly into SketchUp Shop.

-- If you choose to open the file locally, navigate to the place your hard drive where your CAD file is saved.
+- If you choose to open the file locally, navigate to the place on your hard drive where your CAD file is saved.

 - Select "All Files" as the desired format.